JiaweiXue/IIMP/README.md

 # IIMP: Individual Irregular Mobility Prediction
 A bipartite graph neural network that predicts individual **irregular trips** to point-of-interests (POIs) one day in advance.

-**Irregular trips**: the trips to destintations excluding homes and workplaces, encompassing venues like cinemas, parks, and shopping malls.
+**Irregular trips**: the trips to destinations excluding homes and workplaces, encompassing venues like cinemas, parks, and shopping malls.

 ## Introduction